 “Once these factors had been taken into account, the independent committee appraising this drug concluded that it would not provide enough health benefit to justify its cost, which means it would not be a cost-effective use of NHS resources,” Andrew Dillon, NICE’s chief executive officer, said in the statement.

-Sanofi has the opportunity to propose price discounts, NICE said.
-The agency will issue another draft decision after hearing comments from the Paris-based company, health-care providers and the public, according to the statement.
+The agency will issue final guidance after Paris-based Sanofi, health-care providers and the public have a chance to appeal, according to the statement.

 NICE considered Jevtana when used alongside prednisone or prednisolone, two steroids, in patients whose disease progressed after treatment with docetaxel.

 Jevtana typically costs 22,000 pounds ($33,800) per patient, according to the agency.

 To contact the reporter responsible for this story: Phil Serafino in Paris at email@example.com

 To contact the editor responsible for this story: Phil Serafino at firstname.lastname@example.org